 - Supported testifying expert in a series of related fraud cases.
-Quantitative analyses assessed (1) whether an advertisement aired by the defendant accurately presented statistics derived from surveys of physicians undertaken on behalf of the company; (2) whether those statistics could be projected to a population of primary care physicians in the United States; and (3) to what extent, if any, the airing of the advertisement affected sales of defendants’ products.
+Conducted quantitative analyses assessing whether an advertisement accurately presented statistics derived from surveys of physicians, whether those statistics could be projected to a population of United States physicians, and to what extent the airing of the advertisement affected sales.

 News & Insights